 In 2022, the Governor's office hired Olson Group Ltd., an emergency management firm, to conduct its own review.
-While this was a step forward, Olson Group does not have full access to state records or subpoena power, severely limiting what the review can achieve.
-Additionally, the firm was selected by the Governor's office, rather than a broader segment of stakeholders, and no public hearings are required to be held on its findings.
-Establishing a commission with subpoena powers and greater independence, as this bill proposes, will give the state a better understanding of what transpired and recommendations to improve future pandemic responses.
+While this was a step forward, Olson Group does not have full access to state records or subpoena power, severely limiting what the review can

-We urge the Legislature to pass this bill.
+We urge the Legislature to pass the bill, and the Governor to sign it.¶ We urge the Legislature to pass this bill.